Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 FORMATS
 =======

-1) PERSONAL (Student Demographics Data) - students.csv
+1) PERSONAL (Student Demographics Data) - personal.csv
 ------------------------------------------------------
 The personal data includes all students and their demographic details.